 - Beneficial owners of the person’s property

-Why can PEPs pose a higher risk?
+Why are PEPs considered to be a higher risk?

 Should I avoid working with Politically Exposed Persons?

+Not necessarily!
+Many PEPs are legitimate and trustworthy individuals; however, the significant risk they can pose requires a higher level of scrutiny as part of your due diligence processes.
 The Financial Conduct Authority (FCA) expects regulated businesses to use information that is reasonably available to help you identify PEPs, including:

-- Public domain information, such as parliament and government website reliable
+- Public domain information, such as reliable parliament and government website

 - Public registers, such as the Companies House